kubernetes/website/content/en/docs/concepts/workloads/autoscaling.md

 (CRDs) for your workloads which define _how_ and _when_ to scale the resources of the managed replicas.

 {{< note >}}
-The current default version of the HPA (**v0.14.0**) requires **Kubernetes version 1.25** or later.
-You will also need to have the [Metrics Server](https://github.com/kubernetes-sigs/metrics-server) installed to your cluster.
+You will need to have the [Metrics Server](https://github.com/kubernetes-sigs/metrics-server) installed to your cluster for the HPA to work.
 {{< /note >}}

-At the moment, the VPA operates can operate in four different modes:
+At the moment, the VPA can operate in four different modes:

 {{< table caption="Different modes of the VPA" >}}
 Mode | Description